fnl/txtfnnl/README.rst

 **txtfnnl** is free, open software provided via a `Apache 2.0 License <http://www.apache.org/licenses/LICENSE-2.0.html>`_ - see ``LICENSE.txt`` in this directory for details.

+The only part of this framework that cannot be freely applied in a commercial application is the GENIA Tagger (itself; i.e., not the wrapper distributed with the framework here, but the tagger itself that is optionally available as an external install).
+If all you need is a good PoS tagger, however, training a OpenNLP tagger for biomedical or scientific texts is one option.
+As another alternative, a MedPost wrapper could be added, too.

 Copyright 2012, 2013 - Florian Leitner (fnl).
 All rights reserved.